minhnb/ZapppTravelStaff-Ionic/README.md

 Substitute ios for android if not on a Mac.

 *********************************************************************************************
-HOW TO RESOLVE GOOGLE SERVICE CONFLICT WHEN USING GOOGLE MAPS AND GOOGLE FIREBASE CLOUD MESSAGE
+[ANDROID] HOW TO RESOLVE GOOGLE SERVICE CONFLICT WHEN USING GOOGLE MAPS AND GOOGLE FIREBASE CLOUD MESSAGE

 Step 1: Remember: Do it before add platform android.
 If you already added platform android, you should remove it.
 ```bash